OpenTTD/OpenTTD/docs/Readme_Windows_MSVC.txt

 3) TTD GRAPHICS FILES
 ---------------------
-Copy the following files from Transport Tycoon Deluxe to the bin/data folder

-	* sample.cat
-	* trg1r.grf
-	* trgcr.grf
-	* trghr.grf
-	* trgir.grf
-	* trgtr.grf
+See section 4.1 of readme.txt for the required 3rdparty files and how to install them.

 4) COMPILING